 Sofia Rotaru, famous Soviet singer

-Sofia Rotaru is a Russian, Ukrainian, Moldavian and formerly Soviet pop singer-songwriter, record and film producer, dancer, actress and fashion icon.
+Sofia Rotaru is a Soviet-Russian, Ukrainian and Moldavian pop singer-songwriter, record and film producer, dancer, actress and fashion icon.
 She is often called the Queen of Pop.
-For the strength of voice Sofia was called “Nightingale from Bukovina”.
+For the strength of voice Sofia was called Nightingale from Bukovina.

-She was the first female pop singer in history to receive the award “People’s Artist of the USSR” in 1986.
+Actually, she was the first female pop singer in history to receive the award People’s Artist of the USSR in 1986.

 Her blind elder sister Zinaida, who had unique hearing, taught the future star to sing.
 Sofia Mikhailovna calls her the most favorite teacher.
 Their father also loved to sing and had a beautiful voice.